 Who Should Avoid Lion's Mane Mushrooms?

-Several rare but severe side effects associated with lion's mane mushroom supplements, including allergic reactions, diarrhea, bleeding, and cramping.
+Several rare but severe side effects are associated with lion's mane mushroom supplements, including allergic reactions, diarrhea, bleeding, and cramping.
 People taking anticoagulant medications should be careful.
 Lion's mane mushrooms also contain high polysaccharides, which can cause gas, bloating, and diarrhea.

 They're an adaptogenic, mood-regulating superfood that can support a healthy metabolism, regulate blood sugar, boost mental health, and promote healthy skin.

+Lion's mane mushrooms are also very nutritious, low in calories, and cost-effective.
 They can be eaten as tea, baked goods, or other recipes or taken as a supplement.
-Health experts recommend taking 1-3 grams daily of lion's mane mushrooms to benefit most.
+Health experts recommend taking 1-3 grams of lion's mane mushrooms daily to benefit the most.